 Altitude is a factor, especially as you ascend towards the base camp, which may pose challenges for some individuals.
 Overall, a reasonable level of fitness and preparation can help navigate the trek comfortably.
 It’s advisable to acclimatize properly, stay hydrated, and listen to your body’s cues throughout the trek.

-The duration to trek to Annapurna Base Camp typically spans around 7 to 12 days, depending on the chosen route, starting point, and trekker’s pace.
+The duration to trek to Annapurna Base Camp is around 7 to 12 days.
+It depends on the chosen route, starting point, and trekker’s pace.
 The standard itinerary generally covers approximately 115 kilometers (71 miles) round trip.
 This duration allows for a gradual ascent, offering ample time for acclimatization and the exploration of stunning landscapes along the way.

 Trekking itineraries can be customized to suit different preferences and fitness levels, ensuring a rewarding and manageable journey for trekkers.